 Prof Russell has played an instrumental role in the success of Intelligent Fingerprinting, which has gone from strength to strength over the years, securing over £18million from private US and UK investors.
 The company has created significant impact within the high-tech enterprise arena by bringing a novel product to market, providing highly skilled jobs, bringing foreign venture capital into the UK and generating revenues from product sales.

-Professor David Russell receiving his Impact and Innovation Award from UEA's Chancellor Karen Jones CBE, Pro-Vice- Chancellor Professor David Richardson and Pro-Vice-Chancellor Research and Innovation Professor Fiona Lettice.
+Professor David Russell receiving his Impact and Innovation Award from UEA's former Chancellor Dame Karen Jones DBE, former Pro-Vice- Chancellor Professor David Richardson and former Pro-Vice-Chancellor Research and Innovation Professor Fiona Lettice.

 In partnership with Prof Rob Field (now Director of the Manchester Institute of Biotechnology), Prof Russell founded a second spin-out company, Iceni Diagnostics Ltd in 2014, which is taking the lead on developing carbohydrate based diagnostic platforms for infectious diseases especially influenza.
 Based on the Norwich Research Park, Iceni Diagnostics has won a number of prestigious awards in recognition of their R&D, including: an international Longitude Prize Discovery Award for its work on diagnostics to tackle anti-microbial resistance (November 2016); the EDP ‘Knowledge Catalyst’ business award (November 2017); and the South Norfolk Business Awards ‘Excellence in Life Sciences’ award (February 2019).

 Prof Russell was made an Innovation Fellow at UEA’s inaugural Innovation & Impact Awards in 2018.